scenarioo/scenarioo/docs/README.md

 [Information for Scenarioo Contributors](contribute/README.md)

-## Information for Scenarioo Writer developers
+## Information for Scenarioo Writer Developers

 The Scenarioo Writer library is a core part of Scenarioo.
 The Java version of this library is the reference implementation.
 Furthermore we maintain a library for C# and JavaScript.
 If you want to contribute to one of this libraries or want to start a new Scenarioo Writer library in a different language, you will find most important required information on the following page.

 [Scenarioo Writer Documentation Format](features/Scenarioo-Writer-Documentation-Format.md)

+## Scenarioo Documentation

+You can find further information in this documentation folder, which is structured into following major sections:

+* [Setup](setup/README.md): How to setup scenarioo for a project
+* [Features](features/README.md): Overview of the core concepts and architecture and detailed informations for specific features of Scenarioo.
+* [Contribute](contribute/README.md): How developers can contribute to the Scenarioo Open Source Project